FAQs

 - Once you complete all items on your Rowdy Ready “to-do” list, you will be eligible for registration.

 - Once you are “Rowdy Ready,” you will have the option to set up a registration day with an academic advisor.
-(Additional information will be sent to you by e-mail regarding detailed specifics about this process.)
+For more information regarding this step, please visit: New Student Orientation Appointments

 - Summer courses are extremely fast paced and cover lots of material in a short amount of time.
 Missing one day of summer school is equivalent to missing almost an entire week in a regular fall or spring semester.